Varaha: Slayer of demons

 Scene from the Thai version of the Ramayana - the Ramakien - Vishnu (Witsanu) transforms into a boar to kill the demon Hiranyaksha (Hiranta) who curls the earth up in an attempt to take over the world.

 Early references in the Mahabharata to the demon Hiranyaksha do not relate him to Varaha.
-Vishnu is later said to be have taken the boar form to slay a demon Naraka.
+Vishnu is later said to have taken the boar form to slay a demon Naraka.
 Another late insertion describes Vishnu lifting the earth as well as defeating the Danavas (demons).
 Late passages start the association of Hiranyaksha with Varaha.
 Vishnu is praised as Varaha, the vanquisher of Hiranyaksha in three instances.

 The Agni Purana mentions the obliteration of the demon Hiranyaksha as Varaha's main purpose.
 The Linga Purana and the Kurma Purana narrate that the daitya (demon; lit. "son of Diti") Hiranyaksa defeats the gods and entraps the earth in the subterranean realm.
 Taking the Varaha form, Vishnu slays the demon by piercing him by his tusks.
 Later, he uplifts the earth from the netherworld and restores her to her original position.
 The Linga Purana continues further: Later, Vishnu discards his boar body and returns to his heavenly abode of Vaikuntha; the earth cannot bear the weight of his tusks.
 Shiva relieves the earth by using the same as an ornament.

 The Brahmanda Purana, the Vayu Purana, the Matsya Purana and the Padma Purana mentions that Varaha's battle with the asuras (demons) is one of twelve in this kalpa between the gods and the demons.
 The Brahmanda Purana states that Hiranyaksha is pierced by Varaha's tusk, while Vayu Purana comments that Hiranyaksha is killed in this battle before Varaha rescued the earth.
 The Harivamsa narrates that the demons led by Hiranyaksha overpower and imprison the gods, Vishnu assumes the boar form and slays the demon-king with his Sudarshana chakra (discus) after a fierce war.

 The Shrishti Khanda book of the Padma Purana provides an elaborate description of the war between the gods and the demons led by Hiranyaksha.
 The demon army is routed by the gods, who in turn by overpowered by the demon-king.
 Vishnu combats with Hiranyaksha for a hundred divine years; finally the demon expands his size and seizing the earth escapes to the netherworld.
 Vishnu follows him, taking up the Varaha form and rescues the earth.
 After engaging in a fierce mace-battle, Varaha finally beheads the demon with his discus.

 In the Shiva Purana, the annihilation of Hiranyaksha appears as a cursory tale in the story of subduing of his adopted son Andhaka by Shiva.
 The demon king Hiranyaksha confines the earth to Patala.
 Vishnu becomes Varaha (identified with Sacrifice) and slaughters the demon army by trashing them by his snout, piercing by tusks and kicking by his legs.
 Finally, Varaha decapitates the demon king with his discus and crowns Andhaka as his successor.
 He picks the earth on his tusks and places it in her original place.